 For copywork, the children wrote famous quotes from Christian athletes.
 We added all kinds of vocabulary to our memory banks.
 We even held a closing ceremony for our studies while we watched the closing ceremonies on TV.

-Last October we studied Amanda Bennett’s Elections unit study.
+One October we studied Amanda Bennett’s Elections unit study.
 We pulled out those journals from the Olympics (because there was still plenty of room and paper) and add elections to them.
 I reserved books for all the ages, as suggested in the study – from picture books for the littlest ones to further study on the candidate selection and electoral process for the older ones.
 Our favorite?
 The Do You Know Who Were the First Five Presidents? song.
 Lil’ Buddy impressed many by singing that wherever we went!

 Other unit studies we’ve enjoyed: